Expert legal guidance for fair asset division under Ontario law

 How is property divided during a divorce in Ontario?

-In Ontario, married spouses share the increase in value of their property from the date of marriage to the date of separation.
-This process is called equalization.
-Rather than splitting each item, the law equalizes the value by calculating a net difference, then one spouse pays the other to balance the gap.
+In Ontario, married spouses share the increase in value of their property from the date of marriage to the date of separation through a process called equalization.
+Rather than splitting each item equally, the law equalizes the value by calculating a net difference, then one spouse pays the other to balance the gap.
+This system applies only to married couples – common-law partners do not automatically share property but may have claims under different legal grounds like unjust enrichment.

 What happens to the matrimonial home in separation?

+The matrimonial home is treated differently from other property.
+Both spouses have equal rights to possession, regardless of whose name is on the title.
+Neither person can sell or mortgage it without the other’s written consent.
 Its full value is included in the property division, even if one spouse owned it before the marriage.
 If you’re separating, you may need to arrange exclusive possession or sale of the home, especially when children are involved.

 Are debts divided the same as assets?

 Yes, debts are factored into the equalization calculation.
 Both assets and liabilities are considered when determining net family property.
 If one spouse incurred debt during the marriage, it can reduce their overall share of property.
+However, not all debt is shared – courts examine whether the debt was used for family purposes.
+Documentation and timing matter significantly in how debt is handled.

 Can property be divided without going to court?